SSpeights/PowerShellGuide/prepare-your-script.md

 ## Create a template

 In this case the template is already created for you.
 [Our template example is here](https://www.gitbook.com/book/sspeights/haufe-group-beginning-powershell-guide/edit#/edit/master/Examples/8_BaseTemplate.ps1).
-Snag it and put in a "templates" folder in your PS-project an open it in your favorite PS-IDE.
+Snag it, add it to the "templates" folder in your PS-project, and open it in your favorite PS-IDE.

 ## Create help - part 1